Fines, Fees & Borrowing Schedule

 The Fines, Fees & Borrowing Schedule may be changed without notice at the discretion of the Library Director.

-- Patrons are limited to 3 YLD (recent popular releases) DVDs per library account.
+- Guests are limited to 3 Your Lucky Day (recent popular releases) DVDs per library account.

 - Adult Book Club Express kits check out for six weeks.
-Patrons are limited to one kit at a time.
+Guests are limited to one kit at a time.

-- Juvenile Book Club Express kits also check out for six weeks.
-Patrons are limited to two kits at one time.
+- Juvenile Book Club Express kits check out for six weeks.
+Guests are limited to two kits at a time.

-- Douglas County residents may download three songs from Freegal per week.
+- Guests may download five songs per week from Freegal.
 The weeks resets on Sundays at 10 p.m.

-- The checkout period for Overdrive materials is set by the patron at the time of checkout for seven, fourteen, or twenty-one days.
-Ten titles may be checked out at any given time.
+- The checkout period for Overdrive and 3m materials is set by the guest at the time of checkout for seven, fourteen, or twenty-one days.
+Twelve titles may be checked out at any given time.

-Patrons are allowed a maximum of 99 requests on a card at any one time.
+Guests are allowed a maximum of 99 requests at any one time.
+Overdrive and 3M allow patrons to have 20 holds at a time.

-Library items may be renewed up to 8 times only, with the exception of magazines, YLD materials, Book Club Express Kits, and Inter-Library Loans which may not be renewed.
+Library items may be renewed up to 8 times.
+YLD materials, magazines, Book Club Express Kits, eBooks and Inter-Library Loan items may not be renewed.

-Items from our Castle Pines, Lone Tree, Louviers and Roxborough branches do not fill holds for patrons at other locations.
+Items from our Castle Pines, Lone Tree, Louviers and Roxborough locations do not fill holds for guests at other locations.
 Our smallest libraries have very limited collections intended primarily for browsing.
-Patrons may place an item from one of those branches on hold only for pickup at that branch.
+Guests may place an item from one of those libraries on hold only for pickup at that same location.

-Your Lucky Day items are copies of very popular items that are not used to fulfill holds, but placed in the branches for patrons to check out.
-These items are labeled with a green shamrock.
-These items are available only as first-come, first-served and are not renewable.
-DCL staff will not hold these items even for a short time, and staff is unable to verify an item is in the branch due to the first-come, first-served status.
+Your Lucky Day items are copies of very popular titles that do not fill holds, but are placed in the libraries for guests to browse.
+These items are labeled with a green shamrock, are available first-come, first-served and are not renewable.
+DCL staff will not hold these items and are unable to verify an item is on the shelf.

 Overdue & Fines

-Patrons will be assessed a 10 cent daily fine for each day for each overdue item with the following exceptions:
+Guests will be assessed a 10 cent daily fine for each overdue item with the following exceptions:

-- The Library offers a grace period for most material (read further to identify those items that do not have a grace period).
+- The Library offers a grace period for most material.
 Items returned or renewed within three days of the due date will not be subject to a fine.
 Any item going past the grace period date will be assessed a fine from the due date.

-- There is a $2.00 daily fine for reference materials and educational sets with no grace period.
+- There is a $2.00 daily fine for reference materials.

 - Overdue Interlibrary Loan items cost $1.00 per day with no grace period.